-• DO NOT check for spark or crank engine with spark plug or spark plug wire removed.
+- 22. Do not check for spark, or crank engine while the spark plug or spark plug wire is removed. - 23.
+Always remove the wire from the spark plug when servicing engine or equipment.
+This is to prevent accidental starting.

-Always do remove the wire from the spark plug when servicing the engine or equipment to prevent accidental starting.
-Disconnect the negative wire from the battery terminal if equipped wit a 12 volt starting system.
+Disconnect the negative wire from the battery terminal if equipped with a 12 volt starting system.

-• DO NOT run engine with air cleaner or air cleaner cover removed.
+Do not run engine with air cleaner or air cleaner cover removed.

-NOTICE: Possible Engine Damage Decelerate engine slowly to stop.
+ATTENTION: Possible Engine Damage Decelerate engine slowly to stop.
 Avoid choking the carburetor to stop engine.
-Choke only for an emergency stop.
+Choke only for an emergency.